glennlugod/hl7-capture/docs/tech-spec.md

 ### Relevant Existing Code

-- `src/main/hl7-capture.ts` — existing capture manager and HL7 session handling
+- `src/main/hl7-capture.ts` — capture manager and session handling
-- `scripts/mllp-sim.js` — simulator for HL7 messages (useful for local testing)
+- `scripts/mllp-sim.js` — HL7 MLLP simulator (useful for integration tests)

 ### Dependencies

-**Framework/Libraries:**
+Framework/Libraries:

-- Node.js runtime (Electron's main process)
+- Node.js runtime (Electron main process)
-- Optional: `pcap-parser` or `pcapjs` (choose minimal, well-maintained library) to parse pcap streams

-**External:**

-- `dumpcap` (part of Wireshark distribution) available on PATH after installation
+- Add dependency: `pcap-parser` (or similar) for streaming pcap parsing in Node.js

+External:

+- `dumpcap` (Wireshark) — user-installed runtime dependency

 ### Configuration Changes

-- Document required permissions on Windows (Npcap WinPcap component or run dumpcap with elevated privileges).
-See `scripts/setup-npcap.js` for setup references.
+- Document Windows Npcap setup and `dumpcap` installation steps in `README.md` and `docs/`.

-### Existing Conventions (Brownfield)
+### Existing Conventions (Greenfield)

-- N/A — project is greenfield-level-0 but follows Electron/Node project conventions
+- Follow project TypeScript, linting, and test conventions in the repo; create test files adjacent to source for easy discovery.

 ### Test Framework & Standards

-- Jest is used for unit/integration tests; add tests for adapter module and HL7CaptureManager integration
+- Use Jest for unit and integration tests; mock pcap streams for unit tests and use real pcap fixtures for integration tests when possible.

 ---

 ## Implementation Stack

-- Node.js spawn API for invoking dumpcap
-- pcap parsing library (`pcap-parser` or `pcapjs`) to decode packet headers and extract TCP payloads
+- Node's `child_process.spawn` for safe process invocation.
+- `pcap-parser` (or well-maintained alternative) to decode pcap/pcapng streams.
-- EventEmitter-based integration between adapter and `HL7CaptureManager`
+- EventEmitter-based integration to keep adapter and capture manager loosely coupled.

 ---

+## Session Persistence & Submission

+This project will persist captured HL7 sessions to local storage for a configurable retention period (days).
+Two background workers will operate independently of the main capture loop:

+- Cleanup Worker: runs periodically (configurable interval) and removes sessions whose timestamp is older than the retained-days configuration.
+Uses `persistedUntil` timestamp on sessions to determine expiry.
+- Submission Worker: runs periodically (or event-driven) and POSTs session payloads to a configured REST API endpoint.
+Submission operates on a separate thread/worker to avoid blocking capture.
+Each session will track `submissionStatus` (`pending` | `submitted` | `failed`), `submissionAttempts`, and `submittedAt` for auditing and retry logic.

+Configuration:

+- Retention days (integer) — configurable from UI.
+- Submission endpoint URL and optional auth header/token — configurable from UI/settings or environment.
+- Submission concurrency and retry policy — number of retries and backoff strategy.

+Security/Privacy:

+- Submission worker must respect privacy settings and only send data when allowed.
+If sensitive data must be redacted, the tech-spec will define redaction rules.

+Storage:

+- Sessions may be persisted as individual JSON files under a `sessions/` folder inside the configured `output_folder`, or in a lightweight embedded store (e.g., LevelDB/SQLite).
+The design will choose file-backed JSON for simplicity unless scale requires DB.

 ## Technical Details

-1. Example dumpcap invocation (Windows PowerShell safe args):
+1. Recommended dumpcap invocation (PowerShell-safe args):

 ```powershell
 # Capture TCP packets on interface index 1 and write to stdout in pcapng
 dumpcap -i 1 -f "tcp" -w -
 ```

-Or write to rotating files:
+Or use rotating files:

 ```powershell
 dumpcap -i 1 -f "tcp" -b filesize:10240 -w capture.pcapng
 ```

-Note: Using `-w -` writes binary pcap to stdout which the adapter can parse directly.

 2. Parsing approach:

-- Use a stream pcap parser to read pcapng/pcap frames from stdout
-- For each packet, decode IPv4 and TCP headers to obtain source/destination IPs and TCP payload
+- Feed stdout to a streaming pcap parser; for each frame, decode IPv4 and TCP headers to obtain source/destination IPs and TCP payload Buffer.
-- Forward payload Buffer to capture manager
+- Forward payload Buffer to `HL7CaptureManager` which will reconstruct HL7 messages based on markers.

-3. Handling privileges on Windows:
+3. Windows privileges:

-- `dumpcap` requires elevated privileges to capture on interfaces unless Npcap is installed with the option to allow non-admin capture.
-Document these steps and link to `scripts/setup-npcap.js` for automations.
+- Document Npcap installation and the option to allow non-admin capture where appropriate.
+Provide guidance and a helper script `scripts/setup-npcap.js`.

 ---

 ## Development Setup

-1. Install Wireshark (or dumpcap) and ensure `dumpcap` is on PATH
+1. Install Wireshark (or `dumpcap`) and ensure `dumpcap` is on PATH.
-2. Ensure Npcap is installed on Windows with option "Support raw 802.11 traffic" if needed
+2. Optionally install Npcap on Windows with non-admin capture if desired.
-3. Start app and select Dumpcap capture method (or default to dumpcap if available)
+3. Run the app and select Dumpcap backend (or default to Dumpcap if detected).

 ---